The 6 best alternatives to Toptal|Sites similar to Toptal

 For Businesses

 You’ll find professional services on Upwork.
-But that does come at a cost as Upwork charges a 5% Client Marketplace Fee in addition to a one-time contract initiation fee adding up to an additional $4.95.
+But that does come at a cost, as Upwork charges a 5% Client Marketplace Fee plus a one-time contract initiation fee that costs an additional $4.95.
 This means profits from your purchase as well as the freelancer’s earnings.

 If you’re posting a job on Upwork, you have to consider that freelancers will bid for a chance to get the opportunity to get the job.
-In most cases, that won’t be a problem as you’ll get multiple profiles to choose from.
-But it also means that you’re limiting yourself to a few choices instead of having more choices if you were to use a platform where you can order services directly.
+In most cases, that won’t be a problem, as you’ll get to choose from multiple profiles.
+But it also means that you’re limiting yourself to a few choices instead of having more choices if you use a platform where you can order services directly.

 4. Freelancer

-One of the biggest freelancing platforms worldwide, with more than 41 million freelancers around the world, Freelancer is another possible alternative to Toptal.
-They have a different model than recent freelancing platforms as they try to build a relationship between freelancers and clients instead of having just one job or gig.
+One of the biggest freelancing platforms worldwide, with more than 41 million freelancers worldwide, Freelancer is another possible alternative to Toptal.
+They have a different model than recent freelancing platforms as they try to build a connection between freelancers and clients instead of having just one job or gig.

 For Freelancers